Killasnipawoof/operandomizer/README.md

 }
 ```

-Certain commands are restricted (e.g., `prefix`, which allows a user to change the command prefix) to only the user with the user ID matching the contents of `auth.userID`.
+Certain commands are restricted (e.g., `prefix`, which allows a user to change the command prefix) to only the user with the user ID matching the contents of `config.ownerID`.

 Additionally, you must install dependencies with `npm install`.